bentomhall/nih-system/homebrewery/core.homebrew.md

 \page
 #### Using Different Speeds

 If you have more than one speed, such as your walking speed and a flying speed, you can switch back and forth between your speeds during your move.
-Remember that any movement subtracts from all pools individually---if a movement mode has no movement available, you cannot use that mode for the remainder of that turn.
+Remember that any movement subtracts from all pools individually.
+If a movement mode has no movement available, you cannot use that mode for the remainder of that turn.

 For example, if you have a 30 foot walking speed and a 60 foot flying speed (whether due to wings, a class ability, or an effect such as the fly incantation), you start your turn with two pools of movement: 30 feet walking and 60 feet flying.
 If you fly for 20 feet, you now have 10 feet (30 - 20) of walking movement available and 40 feet (60 - 20) of flying movement available.
 If you then land and walk 10 feet, you now cannot walk further (since you have 0 feet of walking movement left) but could then fly for another 30 feet (because 60 ft - 20 ft flying - 10 ft walking - 30 ft flying = 0 remaining).

 ### Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
-Boulder-strewn caverns, briar-choked forests, treacherous staircases---the setting of a typical fight contains difficult terrain.
+Boulder-strewn caverns, briar-choked forests, treacherous staircases; the setting of a typical fight contains difficult terrain.

 Every foot of movement in difficult terrain costs 1 extra foot.
 This rule is true even if multiple things in a space count as difficult terrain.